encukou/freezeyt/README.md

 Extra files to be included in the output can be specified, along with their content.

+These files are not considered part of the app; freezeyt will not try to find links in them.

 This is useful for configuration of your static server.
 (For pages that are part of your website, we recommend